Help for a Friend or Partner

 - You might find it difficult to listen when your partner wishes to talk about certain aspects of the assault.
 You may find yourself wishing it could just go away.

 - You might be hesitant to let others know about the assault for fear of how they may react to you or your partner.

 - You may experience feelings of guilt or responsibility, believing that somehow you could have prevented the assault.

 - It is not uncommon to feel anger at your partner and at others around you, or to harbor a need for revenge against the assailant.

 - You might also be unsure about how to approach the issue of physical intimacy with your partner.

 - All of these feelings are understandable when someone you care about has been sexually assaulted.

 The important thing to remember is that these feelings need to be recognized and addressed by both you and your partner, so as not to create further distress in an already traumatic situation.
-Psychological Services can help.
+Counseling and Psychological Services can help.
 For more information or to schedule an appointment, please call (330) 672-2487.